-- Log into your new email account, and then click the gear icon at the top right of any Gmail page, then click Mail settings.
+- Log into your new email account, and then click the gear icon at the top right of any Gmail page, then click Settings.

 - Click the Forwarding and POP/IMAP tab.

-- Log into Postmark, browse to the server connected to the inbound email address you just forwarded to.
+- Log into Postmark, browse to the Stream connected to the inbound email address you just forwarded to.

-- Click the Activity page for that server.
+- Click the Activity page for that Stream.

 - Click the Inbound activity feed.